nfrance-conseil/zeplic/README.md

 - *enable*: to activate the dataset
 - *docker*: dataset to receive the snapshots
 - *name*: name of dataset
+- *consul*: configuration using Consul (director's mode)
 - *snapshot*: partial name of snapshot (name@snapshot_DATE)
-- *retain*: number of snapshots to save
+- *retain*: number of snapshots to save in local mode
 - *backup*: backup snapshot of dataset (double copy)
 - *clone*: make a clone of last snapshot created